 - Art, Drama and Music Teachers: teach courses in drama, music, and the arts including fine and applied art, such as painting and sculpture, or design and crafts.
 Some do a combination of both teaching and research.

-Top 5 Graduate Schools with Masters of Fine Arts Programs in Minneapolis
+Popular Schools with Masters of Fine Arts (MFA) Degree Programs in Minneapolis